bidoubiwa/json_batch_to_meilisearch/README.md

 # Json(s) to Meilisearch

-Push a single file or a batch of files directly to meilisearch
+Push a single file or a batch of files directly to meilisearch.

 ## Requirements